rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 Would it not be better if _some_ `a` failures caused the whole computation to fail?...
 _A half full glass_ makes us ignore the failure and focus on `b`...  this is exactly the semantics of `<|>`.

-A half full glass is not what you always want, it is rarely what I want.
+A half full glass is not what you always want, it is rarely what I want in the code.

 My goal is to consider `Alternative` instances from the point of view of the errors.
 This "pessimistic" viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
-My second goal is to show useful instances that are missing in the standard library and, it looks like, in Hackage.
+My second goal is to show useful instances that are missing in the standard library and are a different from the instances I have found in Hackage.
 These `Alternative` instances are pessimistically constructed to preserve the failure information.
 My third goal is to briefly consider a possibility of rethinking the `Alternative` typeclass itself.

 I am using the term _error_ colloquially, the correct term is _exception_.  _Exception information loss_ just does not have a ring to it.